clvrv/GNM/LNDW-general/README.md

 </div>

 ### Setup Superconducting Train

+_**Due to the use of liquid nitrogen, windows and doors must remain open at all times during the LNDW!**_

 Two tables are placed at the height of the third column, centered in the room, and covered with light blue velvet.
 The velvet may need to be secured to the table with tape to prevent slipping. **_Caution: Do not block the emergency exit doors to the courtyard or the two doors leading to the hallway.
 These are escape routes!_**